-A student suspended or dismissed from the University under the graduate and undergraduate progression and graduation policies and who is involved in the grievance process outlined in this catalog will be allowed to register for nonclinical classes in the semester immediately following the ruling while his/her/hir appeal is being heard.
+A student suspended or dismissed from the University under the graduate and undergraduate progression and graduation policies and who is involved in the grievance process outlined in this catalog will be allowed to register for non-clinical classes in the semester immediately following the ruling while his/her appeal is being heard.
 This policy does not apply to students whose next semester involves only clinical courses as defined by the program.

 The student, if otherwise eligible, will be allowed to collect financial aid and will be required to pay tuition as any regularly registered student.
+If applicable, the student's refund will be held on account until the grievance is resolved.

 If the dismissal is upheld, the effective date will be the end of the previous term.
+Any financial aid refunds will be retained by the University until the decision has been made.
 At that point, all eligible financial aid will be returned to the appropriate financial aid agency.